 "I did not," Tigh said, pausing for a moment to think.
 "Unless I did."

 "You did.
-So what do you say we just drop the formal charges, throw her in the brig, cool her heels off until we get home."
+So what do you say we drop the formal charges, throw her in the brig, let her cool her heels off until we get home."

 "You always did have a soft spot for her."